; Print

 Description

-This spinach artichoke dip is made without mayonnaise for the mayo haters.
+This spinach artichoke dip is made without mayonnaise and all in one skillet.
 It is a creamy and cheesy recipe that is so hard to quit eating.
 This is the perfect appetizer idea to bring to a holiday party!

 Ingredients